I have decided to start a new series called

 Important Blogger Lingo

 SEO: Stands for Search Engine Optimization and is very important if you want your site to be ranked highly, attract more readers, and work cohesitvely with search engines like Google.
 In today’s world you can’t afford to not pay attention to SEO.
+If you’re struggling with it, it might be a good idea to talk to a search engine optimization agency in Bangkok.

 Analytics: The tracking of things like page views, visitors, keywords, and SEO stuff.
 Very useful if you want to know more about your audience and how many views your site is getting on average.
 I use Google Analytics.